wjdavis90/Omics_lab_server/tutorials/2021_Bio_Info_Bootcamp/Learning_Objective_1.md

 1. Document and explain everything.
 You should be able to return to your script 2 years from now and know what you did and why you did it.
 2. To make a comment in a script, be it bash/shell or R, simply start the line with #. `#This is an example of a comment within a script. bash/shell/R will see the # and ignore everything after it.`

+Later, I will collect all of your scripts, compile them, add Markdown language, and upload them to the appropriate GitHub folder to be the tutorial for that day.